Volkssturm: Origins and organisation

 Each Gauleiter and Kreisleiter had a Volkssturm Chief of Staff.

-From the militia's inception until the spring of 1945, Himmler and Bormann engaged in a power-struggle over the jurisdictional control over the Volkssturm regarding security and police powers in Germany and the occupied territories; a contest which Himmler and his SS more or less won on one level (police and security), but lost to Bormann on another (mobilizing reserve forces).
+From the militia's inception until the spring of 1945, Himmler and Bormann engaged in a power-struggle over the jurisdictional control over the Volkssturm regarding security and police powers in Germany and the occupied territories; a contest which Himmler and the SS more or less won on one level (police and security), but lost to Bormann on another (mobilising reserve forces).
+These disputes over jurisdiction only served to hinder centralized coordination of the Volkssturm, reducing its effectiveness in turn.
 Historian David Yelton described the situation as two ranking officers at the helm of a sinking ship fighting over command.

-Benito Mussolini suggested, through his son Vittorio, then general secretary of the Republican Fascist party's German branch, that 30,000 Italians should be added to the Volkssturm in defense of Germany.
+Benito Mussolini suggested, through his son Vittorio, then general secretary of the Republican Fascist Party's German branch, that 30,000 Italians should be added to the Volkssturm in the defence of Germany.
 However, no evidence exists that this offer was implemented.
+Meanwhile, there were cases when criminals and foreigners were inducted into the Volkssturm if the authorities determined them to be ideologically acceptable.